Trump US federal funding freeze triggers worry, backlash – DW – 01/28/2025

 The Office of Management and Budget, which oversees the US federal budget, said the freeze was "temporary," and necessary to ensure that all funding complies with executive orders signed by President Donald Trump.

-Some of the orders were untended to wind back environmental protections and efforts for diversity, equality and inclusion (DEI).
+Some of the orders were intended to wind back environmental protections and efforts for diversity, equality and inclusion (DEI).

 In a memo sent to government agencies on Monday afternoon, the White House said that public servants had "a duty to align federal spending and action with the will of the American people as expressed through presidential priorities."